Trekking in Nepal during Monsoon

 The monsoon begins around mid-June; it peaks during July-August and winds down from early September.
 The temperature ramps up, as does the humidity and rain.
 Clouds often cover the mountains, temperatures can get uncomfortable in the lower elevations, and it can rain almost every day.
 You may even find yourself acquainted with leeches in the lower areas, but fear not – leeches don’t climb as high as we do!

 What to expect during the monsoon

 You can expect a dense build-up of fog and clouds when trekking in the lower altitude forests.
 The clouds occasionally clear up to reveal the stunning mountains and valleys.
 This happens especially after a night of heavy rain.
 You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally it can rain for 2-3 days continuously.

 Trekking tips for monsoon treks

 It is better to start your day early; generally, it starts raining in the afternoons.
 There tends to be a pattern in the weather, ask your guide or local lodge owners how it has been for the past week or 10 days.
-Although the pattern is not guaranteed, at least you have something to go by so you can make plans accordingly.
+Although the trend is not guaranteed, at least you have something to go by so you can make plans accordingly.

 Recommended gear for the monsoon